Broadening Access to the Earth and Environmental Sciences: Increasing the Diversity of Undergraduate Students Learning About the Earth

 Note: This workshop has already taken place.
 Read the workshop synthesis for a summary of key ideas and the workshop outcomes for materials developed in association with the workshop.
 Workshop presentations and summaries of discussions are available on the program page; participants' profile, degree program, and essay contributions are available via the participants page.

-This workshop is open to 30 representatives of academic programs (by application).
-There is no registration fee to attend.
 Read the workshop overview for details about the workshop goals, schedule, expectations for participants, and how to apply.

 Broadening Access to the Earth and Environmental Sciences email list.